 4. The Rule of Thirds Still Matters

-5. Mix Everything!
+5. Mix It All Up!

 Yes, sometimes this works and gives your shots a particularly interesting effect.
 Start with the rule of thirds: place your subject at the focal points and pay attention to a symmetrical background.

-Combine a Powerful Camera Lens
+Combine with a Powerful Camera Lens

 Summary: